PLA Local Knowledge Endorsement

 What is the difference between a PLA LKE and a MCA LKE?

-The MCA has the authority to endorse the MCA Boatmasters Licence with a LKE.
+The MCA has the authority to endorse the MCA Boatmasters Licence with a Thames LKE.
 If you hold any other form of qualification, then you will need to obtain a PLA LKE.
 The syllabus and assessment process for both LKE’s are identical, except the PLA LKE will be examined on and restricted to the named vessels that you submit as part of your application process.
-The MCA LKE linked to the BML is examined on a range of vessel sizes which provides the holder with a greater range of vessel flexibility on their qualification.
+The MCA LKE is linked to the BML is examined on a range of vessel sizes which provides the holder with a greater range of vessel flexibility on their qualification.

 What do I need to apply for a LKE?